Bartvds/mocha-unfunk-reporter/README.md

 # mocha-unfunk-reporter

-> console reporter without funkyness
+> mocha console reporter without funkyness

 ## What?

-unfunk mocha reporter is a spec-style console reporter that doesn't confuse windows
+unfunk is a spec-style console reporter that doesn't confuse windows with funky console tricks

+main use case is `grunt-mocha-test` but should work in all cli-console mocha flavours

+## Usage

+install using `npm install mocha-unfunk-reporter`

+then use  'mocha-unfunk-reporter' as mocha's reporter parameter

 ## Develop